Testament (band): Early years and first two albums (1983–1989)

 The band was formed in the San Francisco Bay Area in 1983 under the name Legacy by guitarist Eric Peterson and his cousin, guitarist Derrick Ramirez.
-They soon added drummer Louie Clemente, vocalist Steve Souza and bassist Greg Christian and began playing club shows with bands such as Slayer, Lȧȧz Rockit, Death Angel and others.
+They eventually hired drummer Louie Clemente, vocalist Steve "Zetro" Souza and bassist Greg Christian, and began playing shows with bands such as Exodus, Slayer, Anthrax, Lȧȧz Rockit and Death Angel, among others.
 Clemente left the band in 1985 and was replaced by drummer Mike Ronchette.
-Derrick Ramirez departed soon after and young guitarist Alex Skolnick, who had studied under Bay Area guitarist Joe Satriani, was brought into the band.
-Legacy had been writing original material since forming and released a self-titled, four-song demo in 1985.
-Steve Souza left the band in 1986 to join Exodus and was replaced by Chuck Billy at Souza's suggestion.
-Mike Ronchette also left the band, and former drummer Louie Clemente returned.
+Ramirez departed soon after and then-teenage guitarist Alex Skolnick, who had studied under Bay Area guitarist Joe Satriani, was brought into the band.
+Legacy had been writing original material since its formation and released a self-titled, four-song demo in 1985.
+Souza left the band in the following year to replace Paul Baloff in Exodus and was replaced by Chuck Billy at Souza's suggestion.
+Ronchette had also left the band, and Clemente rejoined.

-The band was signed to Megaforce Records in 1986 on the strength of the demo tape.
-While recording their first album, the band was forced to change their name to Testament (which, according to Maria Ferrero in the May 2007 issue of Revolver, was suggested by Billy Milano of S.O.D. and M.O.D.), because the "Legacy" name was already trademarked by a hotel R&B cover band.
-Legacy played their last show prior to this name change at The Stone in San Francisco on March 4, 1987.
+Legacy was signed to Megaforce Records in 1986 on the strength of their demo tape.
+While recording their first album, the band was forced to change their name to Testament (which, according to Maria Ferrero in the May 2007 issue of Revolver, was suggested by Billy Milano of S.O.D. and M.O.D.), as there were already multiple other bands with the name Legacy.
+Legacy played their last show prior to the name change at the Stone in San Francisco on March 4, 1987.